the-teachingRSE-project/competencies/survey.md

 intermediate-level content.
-However, to bridge the gap between introductory and expert-level skills, more specialized courses are needed like the ones mentioned in section [Identifying skills and pathways] for the HPC community.
+However, to bridge the gap between introductory and expert-level skills, more specialized courses are needed like the ones mentioned in section [Identifying skills and pathways] from paper `intro.pdf` for the HPC community.

 Moreover, software development is a craft, i.e. it is not only about knowledge but also requires practical experience.